 I love you. <3

-Anonymous asked: i didnt know you wrote things until you just posted this on your facebook.you should have told us sooner. i like it.
+Anonymous said: i didnt know you wrote things until you just posted this on your facebook.you should have told us sooner. i like it.

 Yeah, I don’t usually say much about it to anyone.
 Thanks though.

 Okay, so really quick I just thought that I’d tell you about my novel I’m working on.